nothing beautiful can last

 Take a look at my LOPTSBTHDOTU(OTHDOMWHP).
 Or, at the list of things I am(n't).

 Laiqbun is a constructeed language that is based on the idea of taking everything that is human in a language, and separating it from everything that is natural in it, while keeping it entirely human-usable.
-One of the main ways in which this idea manifests is the fact that it uses predicate logic, which is humanly learnable enough for people to get fluent at speaking a language that’s based on it, but not natural, since you probably won’t see any natural language that defines its words as functions.
-This has caused it to be confused as a logical language, which it is not.
-It is an artistic language.
-It being a logical language would go againts its goal, since it would be too unambiguous for human usage.
+One of the main ways in which this idea manifests is the fact that it uses predicate logic, which is humanly learnable enough for people to get fluent at speaking a language that's based on it, but not natural, since you probably won't see any natural language that defines its words as functions.
+This has caused it to be considered a logical language by some people.
+I consider it an artistic language.
 Laiqbun has several features added not because they are necessary to the language, but rather to allow more customability in the ways in which the language is used, for example, there are ways to modify the grammar of the language, and it has support for bases lager than a thousand (although the default base is 12).
-Eventually, it developed its own conculture
+Eventually, it developed its own conculture.

 You can read the grammar documentation of this language in this google document.
 If you would rather not use google documents, you can use this PDF (last updated 09/01/21).
 You can also join its discord server

 Entesùka is a tonal personal conlang.
 It has no purpose other than to be a fun experiment.
 It comes with its own sign language.
 You can find the ongoing documentation of the language in this google document.
 There won't be a PDF file until I consider the language's grammar reaches a stable state.
 Its sign language is very different from real life sign languages since, unlike them, ESL actually developed alongside its spoken language.